awsdocs/amazon-cloudwatch-user-guide/doc_source/edit_graph_dashboard.md

 1. In the lower half of the screen, in the **Graphed metrics** tab, you can change the colors, statistic, or period:

    1. To change the color of one of the lines, select the color square next to the metric to display a color picker box\.
-Choose another color in the color picker, and then click outside the color picker to see your new color on the graph\.
+Choose another color in the color picker, and click outside the color picker to see your new color on the graph\.
 Alternatively, in the color picker, you can type the six\-digit HTML hex color code for the color you want and press ENTER\.

    1. To change the statistic, choose **Statistic** in the lower half of the window, and choose the new statistic you want\.
 For more information, see [Statistics](cloudwatch_concepts.md#Statistic)\.

-   1. To change the time period, which is next to **Statistic** in the lower half of the window, choose **Period**, and then select another value\.
+   1. To change the time period, which is next to **Statistic** in the lower half of the window, choose **Period** and select another value\.
 This new setting is used on the dashboard only if the period setting of the dashboard itself is set to `Auto`\.
 Otherwise, the period setting of the dashboard overrides the period setting for individual widgets\.

 1. To add or edit horizontal annotations, choose **Graph options**: